bilde2910/FreeField/docs/setup.rst

 Stage 5: Verify authentication setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You are automatically redirected to this stage when you click "Continue setup" in stage 4, and the authentication challenge is part of this step.
+You are automatically redirected to this stage when you click :guilabel:`Continue setup` in stage 4, and the authentication challenge is part of this step.
 Sign in using any available authentication provider.

-If you for some reason cannot sign in using a provider, you can at any time click on "Reconfigure" to return to stage 4 and attempt to set up the authentication providers again.
+.. hint:: If you for some reason cannot sign in using a provider, you can at any
+          time click on :guilabel:`Reconfigure` to return to stage 4 and attempt to set up the authentication providers again.
 You may want to consult the :doc:`/auth/index` docs to ensure that authentication is set up properly.

 When you have signed in, you should return to the installation wizard, and all of the following checks must pass: